 Trainings on GEPs

-The first training will take place remotely on 28 September 2021 and will target Bulgaria.
-Public bodies, research organisations and higher education establishments from Bulgaria are invited to register their interest for this free GEP training by completing this online form by 6 September.
+Greek public bodies, research organisations and higher education establishments are invited to register their interest for this free GEP training by completing this Expression of Interest for Gender Equality Plans (GEPs) training by 2 November.
 Priority will be given to organisations with little or no experience in developing and implementing a GEP.

 Gender equality in the European Research Area (ERA)